-Properties being offered at Absolute Auction will be sold to the highest bidder regardless of the price.
-The seller's for the absolute auctions have agreed to accept the high bid and sign the auction purchase and sale agreement, not matter what the high bid amount is.
-On properties with published, minimum acceptable bid amounts, the sellers have agreed to accept any high bid at or above the high bid amount.
-Any properties being auctioned that are not being offered at "absolute auction" or without a published minimum acceptable bid are being offered subject to confirmation by the seller.
+All of the properties are being offered at Absolute Auction.
+Absolute Auction means the properties will be sold to the highest bidders regardless of the prices.
+The seller's for the auctions have agreed to accept the high bid and sign the auction purchase and sale agreement, not matter what the high bid amount is.
 The sellers for all of the properties are highly motivated and expect discounted prices.
-Please check the website to see if a property is being sold at Absolute Auction, with a published minimum acceptable bid amount, or subject to confirmation by the seller.